wildtechgarden/server-alpine-linux-docs4web/src/kernel-and-hardware-notes/guides-for-setting-kernel-parameters.md

 mount -o remount,ro /media/mmcblk0p1
 ```

-**Hint**: Typical x86-64 systems will use `/media/sda1` rather than `/media/mmcblk0`.
+**Hint**: Typical x86-64 systems will likely use `/media/sda1` rather than `/media/mmcblk0`.
+You will need to verify the name of the storage device and adjust these instructions accordingly.

-It is recommended that you do **not** make this partition read-write under normal conditions.
+**NOTE**: It is recommended that you do **not** make this partition read-write under normal conditions.
 This avoids accidental writes which could render your system unbootable.

 Systems using Syslinux for bootloader
 -------------------------------------